lljustycell999/Text-Document-Enhancer/README.md

   * pip install -r requirements.txt

-4: For good measure, ensure PyTesseract has been properly installed with this terminal command:
+4: For good measure, ensure that PyTesseract has been properly installed with this terminal command:

   * brew install tesseract

-5: Run the project in the terminal with:
+5: Run the project in the terminal with the command:

   * python run.py